 1.)
 Unite and educate communities on the opioid epidemic

 2.)
-Break down the stigma of addiction that has caused so many families to isolate and hide their struggle (for fear of public shame and ridicule)
+Break the stigma of addiction that has caused too many addicts and their families to isolate and hide their struggle (for fear of public shame and ridicule)

 3.)
 Empower local recovery efforts and foster care services with a large scale platform to educate and mobilize their community to action.
 This epidemic has affected us all in some way.
 This is our story and this is our time to take action!